harrymt/blog/_posts/2020-04-17-cypress-best-practices.md

 > [https://docs.cypress.io/guides/references/best-practices.html#Unnecessary-Waiting](https://docs.cypress.io/guides/references/best-practices.html#Unnecessary-Waiting)

 ## 3. Cucumber Steps
-This project used Cucumber integration and I created a lot of generic cucumber selectors to help with writing tests.
+This project used Cucumber integration and I found creating a lot of generic cucumber selectors helped with writing tests.

 Search for these before writing your own!

-Each feature should be self contained and can be independently verified.
+Be sure that each feature file should be self contained and can be independently verified.

 > [https://www.npmjs.com/package/cypress-cucumber-preprocessor](https://www.npmjs.com/package/cypress-cucumber-preprocessor)